graham73may/bolt-ajax-multi-contenttype-select-field/README.md

 This adds a new field with a type `ajaxmultictselect` that can be used to improve backend load times and allow searching and selection across multiple contenttypes.

-The add/edit page for a contenttype with multiple select field can load slowly in instances where a site has thousands of pieces of content.
+The add/edit page for a contenttype with multiple select fields can load slowly in instances where a site has thousands of pieces of content.
 A normal select field would populate the drop down on load.
 This in turn will query the database and produce a `select` field with thousands of `<option>`s populated with your content.

 This field does **not** populate on load, but will populate with relevant content based on your search term.
 Improving load times and potentially the user experience.